The Tap Dance Kid: Act I

 Three weeks later, Willie still has not been allowed to dance.
 He goes to the playground where he is taunted for dancing by Winslow, a local teenage bully.
 Emma arrives and defends Willie against Winslow, but she still admonishes him for dancing.
 Emma and Willie fight and complain about their parents before Emma leaves ("They Never Hear What I Say").
-Willie expresses to Emma what dancing means to him ("Dancing is Everything").
+Willie expresses to Emma what dancing means to him ("Dancing Is Everything").
 Willie runs away to Manhattan in search of Dipsey ("Crosstown").

 Dipsey is rehearsing his dancers for an industrial show for a shoe buyers' convention.
-The performance has been designed to showcase Dipsey's dancing and choreographic talents with which he hopes to impress the producers of an out-of-town Broadway tryout ("Fabulous Feet").
+The performance has been designed to showcase Dipsey's dancing and choreographic talents, which he hopes will impress the producers of an out-of-town Broadway tryout ("Fabulous Feet").
 Willie arrives during the rehearsal and is uncontrollably drawn into the number, dancing with his uncle.
-The dancers are so amazed by Willie that they stop dancing and just let him perform.
+The dancers are so amazed by Willie that they stop dancing to watch him perform.
 Excited by his nephew's potential, Dipsey rushes the boy home to tell his parents the good news.
 Dipsey's assistant Carole is left to continue the rehearsal.
 After the rehearsal, she reflects on her emotions for Dipsey ("I Could Get Used to Him").

 Dipsey brings Willie back home and excitedly tells Ginnie and William of Willie's raw talent.
 William interrupts, furious because Willie ran away and risked his life by going alone to New York City.
 Sensing his authority slipping away due to Ginnie and Emma's protests, William lashes out and forbids Willie from tap dancing and seeing Dipsey.
 Willie, heartbroken, runs out onto the terrace, and Dipsey follows him and comforts him, telling him he'll have to dance inside of himself ("Man in the Moon").